a5221985/tutorials/Linux/linux_commands.md

 	1. stable
 	2. testing
 	3. Unstable
-6. Release is nambed after a character in toy story
+6. Release is named after a character in toy story

 ### Other ###
 1. CentOS, Oracle Enterprise Linux, Scientific Linux